What is glaucoma?

 What are the different types of glaucoma?

 - Chronic open-angle glaucoma is the most common type of glaucoma.
-In this type of glaucoma, the drainage angle is open, but working less efficiently, usually due to age.
-As a result, pressure builds up slowly, causing a gradual loss of side vision which progresses so slowly it usually goes undetected.
+The drainage angle is open, but working less efficiently, usually due to age.
+As a result, pressure builds up slowly, causing a gradual loss of side vision.
+It progresses so slowly it usually goes undetected.

 - Chronic angle-closure glaucoma is a more gradual and painless closing of the angle.
 Chronic angle-closure glaucoma occurs more frequently in people of African and Asian ancestry.

 - Normal Tension Glaucoma results in damage of the optic nerve and vision loss without high eye pressures.

 - Congenital Glaucoma is a rare condition in infants that have underdeveloped eyes.
 It can be easily managed with surgery and/or medication although lost vision will not be restored.